fastrgv/MATTA/README.md

 .) _gnu (linux)
 .) .exe (MsWin)

+In order to use the inverse function "txt2wav" you must copy the file ~/maintestFiles/sos_20wpm.wav into your current directory.
+It is needed only to help create the proper header for a WAV file.
+Then simply type

+	* txt2wav "message within quotes"

+to create a file named "20wpm.wav", which can then be used as input for wav2txt.

 For example, let's say you use a Mac and have a friend with a Windows computer.

 	* txt2wav_osx "stop radioactivity"	creates a WAV file from text on OSX (20wpm.wav)